PerchunPak/czech-plus/docs/pages/specification/verb.rst

 **************

-Based on :attr:`~VerbCard.preposition_and_case` field, we add preposition (if it's was given) and case (which this verb gives).
+Based on :attr:`~VerbCard.preposition_and_case` field, we add preposition (if it was given) and case (which this verb gives).
 You can look at :class:`~czech_plus.models.Case` for questions in cases.

-We don't touch :attr:`~VerbCard.translation` field.